 When towing a trailer, change fluid in the transmission more frequently.
-For additional information see the "Maintenance" section earlier in this manual.
+For additional information see the "NISSAN Service and Maintenance Guide."

 Department of Transportation (DOT) Quality Grades: All passenger car tires must conform to Federal Safety Requirements in addition to these grades.